bitbronze/mateeg/README.md

 # mateeg
-MATLAB Code Written by Osama Muhammad Khalid
+MATLAB Code Written by omkger

 Python code for reading USB Dongle adapted by DiegoGII from Cykit.
 Cykit and related properties belong to Warren @ https://github.com/CymatiCorp/CyKit/